Richard G. Ketchum

 We also offer information and tools to help investors manage their money smartly.
-For example, FINRA's Market Data Center offers investors information on a broad spectrum of financial instruments, including equities, options, mutual funds, exchange traded funds and bonds.
-The Market Data Center also emphasizes bond market information, including price information from FINRA's Trade Reporting and Compliance Engine (TRACE), and makes it easier for investors to find timely bond market data.
-And our free, online tool, BrokerCheck, allows investors to research the professional backgrounds of current and former FINRA-registered brokerage firms and brokers, as well as investment adviser firms and representatives.
+FINRA's Market Data Center offers investors information on a broad spectrum of financial instruments, including stocks, options, mutual funds, exchange-traded funds and bonds.
+The Market Data Center also emphasizes bond market information, including price information from FINRA's Trade Reporting and Compliance Engine (TRACE®), and makes it easier for investors to find timely bond-market data, including last trades and prices.

-These efforts are just part of what we do each day to support our important mission of protecting investors.
-We are committed to continuing to play a leadership role in the regulation of the securities markets.
+These efforts are just part of what we do each day to support our important mission of protecting investors and upholding market integrity.
+We are committed to a culture of innovation to support that mission and to help us play a leadership role in the regulation of the securities markets and securities firms.

 Richard G. Ketchum